-The seven managers with the best points per game record in PL history
+The 7 managers with the best points per game record in Prem history

 While there is definitely interest in the manager’s style of play, how they set up their teams and what they do to get the best out of their players, the main barometer for success is whether they are able to consistently lead their team to three points.

 With this in mind, we are looking at the seven managers with the best points per game record in Premier League history.